botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![SQLMAP used to dump data from tables](images/sqlmap-dump-table-data.png)

->This is also a good start with SQLMAP to identify and extract data from a sensitive error based time delay SQL injection in advance search filters.
+>This is also a good start with SQLMAP to ***identify*** and extract data from a sensitive error based time delay SQL injection in advance search filters on the exam.

 ```
 sqlmap -v -u 'https://TARGET.NET/search?term=x&organizeby=DATE&journalist=&cachebust=1656138093.57' -p "term" --batch --cookie="_lab=YESYESYESYES; session=YESYESYESYES" --random-agent --level=2 --risk=2